 ORs as you want, but keep in mind the AutoKill 30 minute limit for query execution.

-The standard order of execution is evaluating the pairs joined by
+The standard order of execution evaluates the pairs joined by

-AND first and then considering the ones with
+AND first and then considers the ones with

 OR.
 But you can use parentheses

 SELECT SubscriberKey , EmailAddressFROM MasterSubscriberDEWHERE (ActiveSubscription LIKE '%Phone%' OR ActiveSubscription LIKE '%Internet%') AND CONVERT(DATE, SubscriptionStart) >= DATEADD(MONTH, -12, CONVERT(DATE, GETUTCDATE())) AND CONVERT(DATE, SubscriptionStart) < DATEADD(MONTH, -11, CONVERT(DATE, GETUTCDATE()))